wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

     ---

   - Drag a new Branch node into the flow above Append Conversation
-  - Connect the Green node edge from Dataparser to the new Branch node
+  - Connect the Green node edge from the Data Parser to the new Branch node
   - Connect all of the Red and Orange nodes edges to Close Conversation
   - Open the Branch node
     > Rename Branch1 to Widget